Khovanov homotopy type, Burnside category, and products: Khovanov homotopy type of a disjoint union and connected sum

 and then compose with the two maps $\ol{F}_{\times}(f^\op_{\bul{1},0})$ and $\ol{F}_{\times}(f^\op_{\bul{1},1})$.
 We have already defined the map $\ol{F}_{\times}(\bul{2})\to\ol{F}_{\times}(\bul{0})$; define the map $\ol{F}_{\times}(\bul{n})\to\ol{F}_{\times}(\bul{0})$ to be its composition with $\phi$. \end{enumerate} The functor $\ol{F}_\times$ thus constructed satisfies the conditions of the lemma (see steps~\ref{item:l1b-l2},~\ref{item:l1a}, and~\ref{item:l3}), thereby concluding the proof. \end{proof}

-\begin{remark} Steps~\ref{item:l3} and~\ref{item:bul-2-to-0} in the proof of \Lemma{extend-space-dtp} actually show that with the specific choices made in the proof, $\KhSpace(K_1\# K_2)$ is the ordinary tensor product of $\KhSpace(K_1)$ and $\KhSpace(K_2)$ over $\{\ast,p_-,p_+\}$.
-However, these spaces are only defined up to stable homotopy equivalences, and the module structures are only defined up to quasi-isomorphisms (see \Proposition{quasi-isom-module-spectrum}); and the ordinary tensor product is not invariant under such equivalences, while the derived tensor product is. \end{remark}
+\begin{remark} Steps~\ref{item:l3} and~\ref{item:bul-2-to-0} in the proof of \Lemma{extend-space-dtp} actually show that with the specific choices made in the proof, $\KhSpace(K_1\# K_2)$ is the ordinary tensor product of $\KhSpace(K_1)$ and $\KhSpace(K_2)$ over $\KA{1}$.
+However, these spectra and their module structures are only defined up to weak equivalence (see \Proposition{quasi-isom-module-spectrum}); and the ordinary tensor product is not invariant under such equivalences, while the derived tensor product is. \end{remark}

-\begin{proof}[Proof of \Theorem{unred-con-sum}] Let $F_{\otimes}\from\DeltaInj^\op\to\CW$ be the functor from diagram~\eqref{eq:space-dtp}, and let $\ol{F}_{\times}\from\olDeltaInj^{\op}\to\CW$ be the functor constructed in \Lemma{extend-space-dtp}.
+\begin{proof}[Proof of \Theorem{unred-con-sum}] Let $F_{\otimes}\from\DeltaInj^\op\to\CWSpectra$ be the functor from diagram~\eqref{eq:space-dtp}, and let $\ol{F}_{\times}\from\olDeltaInj^{\op}\to\CWSpectra$ be the functor constructed in \Lemma{extend-space-dtp}.
 The derived tensor product $\KhSpace(K_1)\otimes_{\KA{1}}\KhSpace(K_2)$ is defined to be $\hocolim(F_{\otimes})$.
-The natural transformation $\eta\from F_{\otimes}\to F_{\times}=\ol{F}_{\times}|_{\olDeltaInj^\op}$ from \Lemma{extend-space-dtp}~(\ref{item:is-extension-upto-nat-trans}) is a stable homotopy equivalence on each object; therefore, by property~\ref{item:hocolim-nat-trans} in \Section{colimit}, $\hocolim(F_{\otimes})=\hocolim(F_{\times})$.
+The natural transformation $\eta\from F_{\otimes}\to F_{\times}=\ol{F}_{\times}|_{\DeltaInj^\op}$ from \Lemma{extend-space-dtp}~(\ref{item:is-extension-upto-nat-trans}) is a stable homotopy equivalence on each object; therefore, by property~\ref{item:hocolim-nat-trans} in \Section{colimit}, $\hocolim(F_{\otimes})\simeq\hocolim(F_{\times})$.
 Since $\bul{0}$ is a terminal object in $\olDeltaInj^\op$, the functor $\ol{F}_\times$ induces a map